sotch-pr35mac/syng/README.md

    - Search (for Characters, Pinyin, and English)

 #### __What's Not__
-   - Saving searches and bookmarks hasn't been built yet
+   - Saving searches and bookmarks isn't fully functional yet.
    - Studying flashcards and other study features haven't been built yet

 ## __Built On__